firoz-ahmad-likhon/langchain-langgraph-practice/README.md

 3. Activate the virtual environment `source .venv/bin/activate `.
 In Windows, use `.venv\Scripts\activate` instead.
 4. Install dependencies `pip install -r requirements.txt`
+6. Copy the `.env.example` to `.env` and update the values as per your environment.
-5. Run the code `python file_name.py`
+7. Run the code `python file_name.py`

-## Note
-Runnable class rather runnable lambda.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.